 The main differences between summer and winter is that the summer season in Cortina is rather short.
 The peak of tourists

-and outdoor sports.
-Cortina, however, offers many alternatives, especially for lovers of a more mundane life, such as
+Our town, however, offers many alternatives, especially for lovers of a more mundane life, such as

 cultural events and meetings with book authors or famous people (an issue for foreigners is that the events are mainly in italian).

 The warm and long days tend to favor aperitifs, which last until late in the evening.
 Another activity that is ypical of the summer and is really appreciated by guests and residents are the country festivals: they are traditional events where you can eat, drink and have fun in an informal atmosphere.
 Here you can read our article about this topic.

 The winter season is much longer, in fact it lasts from Christmas to Easter.
 In the months of January and March the presences are concentrated mainly in the weekends.

 On the contrary of the summer, the winter is cold and the days are short, places like restaurants and mountain lodges are taken of assault from tourists, that look for warm and

 a little of refreshment from the not always ideal temperatures.
 In this period we strongly recommend booking well in advance,